Frequently Asked Questions

 The Graduate School considers full-time enrollment to be 8-12 graduate-level credits (300 and above; no audits or pass/fail) during the fall and spring semesters and 4-8 graduate credits during the eight-week summer session.
 A student who has dissertator status is considered full-time with 3 graduate-level credits.

-Can I schedule a tour of the department?
+Can I schedule a tour of the department and campus?

-Contact the Student Services Coordinator: email Shari Smith or call 608-263-2701 for an advising appointment and options for meeting with faculty, sitting in on classes, and touring the campus.
+Please contact the Graduate Program Manager Shari Smith or call 608-263-2701 for an advising appointment and options for meeting with faculty, sitting in on classes, and touring the campus.
 If you wish to arrange your own tour, contact Campus and Visitor Relations.

 What time of day are classes offered?